Kronecker-factored Quasi-Newton Methods for Deep Learning: Experiment Details

-{\bf Improvement \#2: "minibatched" Hessian-action BFGS.} In approximating $A^{-1}$, \citet{goldfarb2020practical} uses the so-called "Hessian-action" approach, in which they computes $A \vs_A$ with an estimation of $A$ from a moving average scheme with a given hyper-parameter on decaying.
+In approximating $A^{-1}$, \citet{goldfarb2020practical} uses the so-called "Hessian-action" approach, in which they computes $A \vs_A$ with an estimation of $A$ from a moving average scheme with a given hyper-parameter on decaying.
 In other words, one needs to compute $A$ from each minibatch and always keep track of a moving average of it, which could be time consuming when $A$ is large. {The large size of $A$ is particularly true for convolutional layers.}

 In this paper, we propose a "minibatched" version of Hessian-action BFGS, i.e. computing $A \vs$ with $A$ estimated from only the current minibatch.
 By doing so, we avoid the explicit computation of $A$, replacing it with a direct matrix-vector product $A \vs$.
 Moreover, the hyper-parameter on decaying is no longer needed, which could potentially save effort in hyper-parameter tuning.
 This improvement is applicable to both fully-connected and convolutional layers, the latter of which is described in Section \ref{sec_12}.